salesforce/storm-dynamic-spout/README.md

 #### First Deploy
 When the SidelineSpout is first deployed to your Topology it starts the SpoutMonitor.
 The SpoutMonitor then creates the *main* VirtualSidelineSpout instance.
-This *main* VirtualSidelineSpout instance is always running within the spout, and its job is to consume from your configured Kafka topic.
+This *main* VirtualSidelineSpout instance is always running within the spout, and its job is to consume from your Kafka topic.
 As it consumes messages from Kafka, it deserializes them using your [Deserializer]() implementation.
 It then runs it thru a [FilterChain](), which is a collection of [FilterChainSteps]().
 These filters determine what messages should be *sidelined* and which should be emitted out.
 When no [StartSidelineRequests]() are active, this FilterChain is empty, and all messages consumed from